CiscoDevNet/intersight-python-utils/os-discovery-agent-linux/README.md

 **Community** supported alternative to Intersight OS Discovery Tool that can run on baremetal hosts and populate driver information in Intersight via IPMI

-inventory.sh - Creates a yaml file called host-inv.yaml using most of the pre-existing inventory scripts from the intersight-python-utils/os-discovery-tool
+gather_inventory_from_host.sh - Creates a yaml file called host-inv.yaml using most of the pre-existing inventory scripts from the intersight-python-utils/os-discovery-tool and calls send_inventory_to_imc.sh

-agent.sh - Reads the host-inv.yaml created by inventory.sh and writes it to the IMC via IPMI
+send_inventory_to_imc.sh - Reads the host-inv.yaml created by inventory.sh and writes it to the IMC via IPMI

 ## Table of Contents (Optional)